-The current design for authentication for the Rubin Science Platform leaks cookies and user tokens to backend services.
+The original design for authentication for the Rubin Science Platform leaked cookies and user tokens to backend services.
 This undermines isolation between services, which could become relevant if a service is compromised.
 This document proposes several possible alternative designs, including one that uses separate hostnames for each Rubin Science Platform service, and discusses the complexity and effort trade-offs.

 The Rubin Science Platform is, for the purposes of this document, a set of web services used by both web browsers and non-browser clients.

 Browser clients authenticate with an encrypted session cookie.

 Other clients authenticate with an

 Authorization header containing either a bearer token or an HTTP Basic Authentication string.

 Authentication in a browser is done via either OpenID Connect or OAuth 2 to an external authentication provider.